hardisj/erinsaudiocorner/content/english/loudspeakers/Børresen_X3.md

 <br>
-As of this writing MSRP is approximately $11,000/pair with stands.
+As of this writing MSRP is approximately $11,000/pair.
 <br>
 <br>